Eagles (band): 2007–2012: Long Road Out of Eden world tour and possible eighth album

 In 2007, the Eagles consisted of Frey, Henley, Walsh, and Schmit.
-On August 20, 2007, "How Long", written by J. D. Souther, was released as a single to radio with an accompanying online video at Yahoo!
+On August 20, 2007, "How Long", written by JD Souther, was released as a single to radio with an accompanying online video at Yahoo!
 Music.
 It debuted on television on Country Music Television on August 23, 2007.
 The band had performed the song as part of their live sets in the early to mid-1970s, but did not record it at the time because Souther wanted to reserve it for use on his first solo album.
 Souther had previously worked with the Eagles, co-writing some of their biggest hits, including "Best of My Love", "Victim of Love", "Heartache Tonight", and "New Kid in Town".

 On October 30, 2007, the Eagles released Long Road Out of Eden, their first album of all-new material since 1979.
 For the first year after the album's release, it was available in the U.S. only via the band's website, at Walmart, and at Sam's Club stores.
 It was commercially available through traditional retail outlets in other countries.
-The album debuted at number 1 in the U.S., the United Kingdom, Australia, New Zealand, Netherlands, and Norway.
+The album debuted at number 1 in the U.S., the United Kingdom, Australia, New Zealand, the Netherlands, and Norway.
 It became their third studio album and seventh release overall to be certified at least seven times platinum by the RIAA.
 Henley told CNN that "This is probably the last Eagles album that we'll ever make."

 The Eagles made their awards show debut on November 7, 2007, when they performed "How Long" live at the Country Music Association Awards.

 On January 28, 2008, the second single of Long Road Out of Eden was released.
 "Busy Being Fabulous" peaked at number 28 on the U.S. Billboard Hot Country Songs chart and at number 12 on the U.S. Billboard Hot Adult Contemporary Tracks chart.
 The Eagles won their fifth Grammy in 2008, in the category Grammy Award for Best Country Performance by a Duo or Group with Vocal for "How Long".